Small Faces: "Here Come the Nice" and second studio album (1967)

-"Itchycoo Park", There Are But Four Small Faces and "Lazy Sunday" (1967–68)
+"Itchycoo Park", "Tin Soldier", There Are But Four Small Faces and "Lazy Sunday" (1967–68)

 The band's following single "Itchycoo Park", released on 11 August 1967, was the first of the band's two charting singles in the United States, reaching No. 16 in January 1968.
 The single was a bigger hit in Britain, peaking at No. 3.
 "Itchycoo Park" was the first British single to use flanging, the technique of playing two identical master tapes simultaneously but altering the speed of one of them very slightly by touching the "flange" of one tape reel, which yielded a distinctive comb-filtering effect.
 The effect had been applied by Olympic Studios engineer George Chkiantz.
 "Itchycoo Park" was followed in December 1967 by "Tin Soldier", written by Marriott.
 Also, the track features American singer P. P. Arnold on backing vocals.
 The song was quite a hit reaching No. 9 on the UK charts and No. 73 on the U.S. Hot 100 chart.
 The Immediate Small Faces album was eventually released in the United States as There Are But Four Small Faces, with a considerable track change, including singles "Here Come The Nice", "Itchycoo Park", and "Tin Soldier", but eliminating several UK album tracks.
 The next single "Lazy Sunday", released in 1968, was an East End music-hall style song released by Immediate against the band's wishes.
 It was written by Marriott inspired by the feuds with his neighbours and recorded as a joke.
 The single reached No. 2 in the UK charts.
-The final official single during the band's career was folksy sounding "The Universal", released in the summer of 1968.
-The song was recorded by adding studio overdubs to a basic track that Marriott had cut live in his back garden in Essex with an acoustic guitar.
-Taped on a home cassette recorder, Marriott's recording included his dogs' barking in the background.
-The single's comparative lack of success in the charts (No. 16 on the UK chart) disappointed Marriott, who then stopped writing music.